Break On Through (To the Other Side): Musical structure and composition

 "Break On Through" is an uptempo song in 4/4 time employing the Aeolian mode.
 It begins with a bossa nova drum groove in which a clave pattern is played as a rim click underneath a driving ride cymbal pattern.
 John Densmore appreciated the new bossa nova craze coming from Brazil at the time, and decided to combine bossa nova and rock elements.
 The track's musical style features influences from mambo music.
 The bass line, similar to a typical bass line used in bossa nova, continues almost all of the way through the song.

 Robby Krieger has stated that the guitar riff he played was inspired by the one in the Paul Butterfield Blues Band's version of the song "Shake Your Moneymaker" (originally by blues guitarist Elmore James).
 In his autobiography, Ray Manzarek commented that his keyboard part was inspired by Stan Getz and João Gilberto's bossa nova album Getz/Gilberto.
 Other sources have been identified as Ray Charles's "What'd I Say" (bassline) and Them's "One Two Brown Eyes".
 In a review of the latter, Richie Unterberger elaborated:

 [Them's "One Two Brown Eyes"] starts off with a bossa nova-like drum pattern very much like the drum beats that kick off the Doors' own first single (released at the beginning of 1967), "Break on Through."
 The drums are joined by a descending, circular bass pattern that, again, is similar to the bass keyboard riff that anchors "Break on Through" (though the riffs are not identical).

-The song originally featured the refrain, "She gets high," but due to controversy around the word "high" producer Paul A. Rothchild was convinced to edit the word out to the repeated "She get!" instead; John Densmore noted, "We reluctantly agreed."
-The band's engineer Bruce Botnick restored the missing "high" for the release of the 1999 box set, The Complete Studio Recordings.
+The song originally featured the refrain, "She gets high".
+But due to the drug connections and related controversy about the word "high", producer Paul A. Rothchild decided to remove the word while mixing the tracks, leaving repeated phrase "She get!"
+John Densmore noted, "We reluctantly agreed."
+The band's engineer Bruce Botnick restored the missing "high" with a new mix for the release of the 1999 box set, The Complete Studio Recordings.

+The song was recorded in one afternoon session on September 12, 1966 at Sunset Sound Recorders, and mixed sometime the next month in October.